 When the WUR Capabilities element is transmitted by a WUR non-AP STA, the Supported Bands field of the WUR capabilities element indicates the supported bands for the WUR operation.
 The format of the Supported Bands field is shown in Figure 9-787b ( Supported Bands field format).

-The 2.4 GHz subfield of the Supported Bands field is set to 1 to indicate the support of the 2.4 GHz band.
-Otherwise, the 2.4 GHz subfield of the Supported Bands field is set to 0.
-The 5 GHz subfield of the Supported Bands field is set to 1 to indicate the support of the 5 GHz band.
-Otherwise, the 5 GHz subfield of the Supported Bands field is set to 0.
+The 2.4 GHz subfield of the Supported Bands field is set to 1 to indicate the support of the 2.4 GHz band for the WUR operation. (#7095) Otherwise, the 2.4 GHz subfield of the Supported Bands field is set to 0.
+The 5 GHz subfield of the Supported Bands field is set to 1 to indicate the support of the 5 GHz band for the WUR operation. (#7096) Otherwise, the 5 GHz subfield of the Supported Bands field is set to 0.